Frequently Asked Questions

 No, you don’t.

-Many of the cheaper willow coffins you find online are made in the far east.
+Many of the cheaper willow coffins you find online are made in Eastern Europe or Asia.
 These are not woven with the same ethics, quality of materials or attention to detail as those woven in the UK.

 If you are choosing one of our coffins, you should let your funeral director or undertaker know at an early stage.
 We will also contact them for the internal measurements or any further information, as needed.